HOUSTON, Texas (KTRK) -- This year's sales tax holiday for emergency supplies is happening this weekend, according to the Texas Comptroller's Office.

 The holiday allows Texans to purchase certain emergency supplies without having to pay sales tax.
 The sales tax exemptions will be in effect from 12:01 a.m.
-Saturday, April 25 through midnight the morning of Monday, April 27.
+Saturday, April 24 through midnight on Monday, April 26.

 A list of emergency supplies that qualify for the sales tax exemption can be found on the comptroller's website, including information on maximum prices for each item before the exemption no longer applies.
 Examples include household batteries, fire extinguishers and first aid kits under $75 as well as portable generators under $3,000.